Anonymous-Ekansh/ComputeQuest-hackwave/README.md

 ## How the distributed compute works

-### Task lifecycle: Matrix Math (Chunked)
+### Task lifecycle: Virtual Drug Screening (Chunked)
-1. A task (e.g. multiply two 1024×1024 matrices) is submitted to the server
+1. The server loads a library of ~1000 candidate drug molecules and a fixed protein target.
-2. `taskQueue.js` splits it into N chunks based on connected node count
+2. `taskQueue.js` splits the library into uniform batches (e.g. 30 molecules).
-3. Each chunk is sent to a node via `socket.emit('chunk', { taskId, chunkId, data })`
+3. A batch is dispatched to an idle node via `socket.emit('molecule_batch', { taskId, batchId, molecules, target })`.
-4. The browser's `computeWorker.js` receives the chunk, computes it inside a Web Worker, and emits `socket.emit('result', { taskId, chunkId, result })`
+4. The browser's `computeWorker.js` receives the batch, parses the SMILES strings, and scores them locally via RDKit.js descriptors (MW, LogP, HBD/HBA).
-5. Server collects all chunks for a task, reassembles, and marks it complete
-6. Credits are awarded to each contributing node proportional to chunk size
+5. The node returns the scores via `socket.emit('molecule_batch_result', { taskId, batchId, results })`.
+6. The server merges the results into a global leaderboard and awards credits proportional to the batch size.
+7. The server runs a spot-check verification, randomly re-scoring one molecule per batch to ensure node honesty.

 ### Task lifecycle: AI Inference (Request-Parallel)
 1. A user submits a prompt to the AI assistant